alexellis/k3sup/README.md

 You've just simulated a failure of one of your masters/servers, and you can still access kubectl.
 Congratulations on building a resilient k3s cluster.

-### Create a multi-master (HA) setup with dqlite
+### Create a multi-master (HA) setup with embedded etcd

-As of k3s 1.0 a HA multi-master configuration is available through dqlite.
-A quorum of masters will be required, which means having at least three nodes.
+As of k3s `v1.19.1+k3s1` a HA multi-master (multi-server in k3s terminology) configuration is available through embedded etcd.
+A quorum of servers will be required, which means having at least three nodes.

+This approach is still considered experimental by Rancher, see the SQL-backed instructions for production-ready clusters.

+> Note that with older versions of k3s, these instructions will create a dqlite cluster.
+Dqlite was subsequently removed from k3s.

 * Initialize the cluster with the first server